Burkina Faso caught between terror and protests for change | DW | 02.12.2021

 The situation is particularly worrying in Nadiagou, located in the southeast, not far from the border with Benin and Togo.

-DW reported that the al-Qaida-linked jihadist militia group JNIM which originated in Mali, brought a town under its control for the first time.
+DW reported on how the al-Qaida-linked jihadist militia group JNIM, which originated in Mali, brought a town under its control for the first time.
 The men fled, the churches closed.

 Protesters are frustrated with the state's failure to stop the violence.

-"The jihadists control the village," a resident who fled to the capital, Ouagadougou, but remained in contact with relatives told DW.
+"The jihadists control the village," said a resident who fled to the capital Ouagadougou, but remained in contact with relatives, to DW.

 "Only women, children, and old people are left."

-While there was no official confirmation, a reliable source in security circles corroborated the account.
+While this could not be officially confirmed, a reliable source in security circles corroborated the account.

-The development shows how easily militias appear to spread their grip in the region.
-JNIM has carried out attacks in the north and northwest, while the Islamic State in the Greater Sahara (ISGS) is mainly active in the east and the border region of neighboring Niger.
+This development shows how easily militias appear to have spread their grip in the region.
+JNIM has carried out attacks in the north and northwest, while the Islamic State in the Greater Sahara (ISGS) is mainly active in the east and in the border region of neighboring Niger.

 "Our country is at war, and it is disappearing more and more.
-We have already lost a large part of the land," said Ibrahima Maiga, who now lives in the US and is a cofounder of the movement Sauvons le Burkina Faso (Save Burkina Faso).
+We have already lost a large part of the land," said Ibrahima Maiga, who now lives in the United States and is a cofounder of the movement Sauvons le Burkina Faso (Save Burkina Faso).

 For weeks, the civil society group has been exerting massive pressure on the government of Kabore, who has been in power since 2015.